akalinow/TPCReco/MonteCarlo/Modules/README.md

 * `Track3D`
 * `eventraw::EventInfo`.

-`RunController` keeps one instance of `ModuleExchangeSpace` and passes it by reference to the modules' `Process` methods, that way the modules have read/write access.
+`RunController` class keeps one instance of `ModuleExchangeSpace` and passes it by reference to the modules' `Process` methods, that way the modules have read/write access.

 # Configuration